 - Follow the directions of the pasta package for al dente pasta, but subtract 1-2 minutes from what they suggest.
 We will be cooking this again in a frying pan, so we want to under-cook the pasta.
 (Do not add salt to the water when making the pasta because the soy sauce mixture will have enough salt for the dish.)

-- Once the noodles are done, pour in into a strainer and lightly rinse off the extra starch and set aside
+- Drain the broccoli and the noodles out into a strainer and lightly rinse off the extra starch and set aside

 - Mix all the ingredients under the 'Marinade and Sauce Mix' section of the ingredient list and set it aside.